Vlada Petrić

-Vladimir "Vlada" Petrić (March 11, 1928 – November 13, 2019) was an eminent theoretician, historian and aesthetician of cinema, a professor at Harvard University and co-founder of the Harvard Film Archive.
-Professor Petrić was the first scholar to receive a doctoral degree in film studies in the United States at New York University in the Department of Cinema Studies.
+Vladimir "Vlada" Petrić (March 11, 1928 – November 13, 2019) was a theoretician, historian and aesthetician of cinema, a professor at Harvard University and co-founder of the Harvard Film Archive.
+Petrić was the first scholar to receive a doctoral degree in film studies in the United States at New York University in the Department of Cinema Studies.

 At the beginning of his career he was involved as a director in film, television and theater, and later focused on experimental film.
 He was the recipient of many awards, including a Fulbright scholarship to the United States and the prestigious award from the Anthology Film Archives in New York City.

 Biography

 Childhood and education

 Vladimir Petrić was born in 1928 in Prnjavor, Bosnia, Yugoslavia, where he attended the first two grades of elementary school.
 Before the outbreak of World War II, he attended school in Bosanska Gradiška, in Bosnia.
 His family moved to Serbia, where his father was a geodesist in Pančevo, where Petrić finished his primary and secondary education and graduated in 1948.
 As a student, he participated in a Drama Studio, which was an adjunct of the Pančevo Theater, one of the most important theaters in Serbia, headed by the famous Russian director and pedagogue, Alexander Vereshchagin.
 In 1949 he passed the entrance exams for both the Drama Studio at the National Theater in Belgrade and the Serbian Film School.
 Although he loved theater, he opted for the Film School, which was then headed by the Zagreb actor Vjekoslav Afrić, who had also been the director of the first Yugoslav feature-length film, Slavica (1947).
 After Film School, Petrić had a position at the Academy of Theater, Film, Radio and Television.
 He became an assistant to Afrić in his directing class and to Josip Kulundžić in his acting class, while at the same time continuing with his studies at the Faculty of Philosophy at the University of Belgrade, where he graduated in the Department of English Language and Literature in 1956, and in 1958 graduated in theater directing after studying with Kulundžić.